-3 for energy ordering within vibration and spin sub-block set For many cases only a single option line is needed.
+For many cases only a single option line is needed.
 If different vibronic states have different spin multiplicity or different KMIN, KMAX additional lines are needed.
 Note that the sign of VSYM signals additional lines.
 The first option line sets up the defaults for all the vibrational states, and subsequent option lines specify deviations from the default.
 It is possible to mix Boson and Fermion states in the same calculation, e.g. fitting different isotopomers together, but the quantum number format (QNFMT) in SPCAT output will be correct only for the v=0 state.

-Parameter lines: IDPAR, PAR, ERPAR / LABEL
+Parameter lines [freeform]: IDPAR, PAR, ERPAR / LABEL

-where IDPAR is a parameter identifier, PAR is the parameter value, ERPAR is the parameter uncertainty, LABEL is a parameter label (10 characters are used) that is delimited by /.
+IDPAR is a parameter identifier.
 If the sign of IDPAR is negative, SPFIT constrains the ratio of this parameter to the previous parameter to a fixed value during the fit.